DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/05 UI Widgets/20 Data Validation/70 Conditional Validation.md

 ##### React

-Refer to the following article to learn more about conditional rendering: <a href="https://reactjs.org/docs/conditional-rendering.html" target="_blank">Conditional Rendering</a>.
+Refer to the following article for more information about conditional rendering: <a href="https://reactjs.org/docs/conditional-rendering.html" target="_blank">Conditional Rendering</a>.

     <!-- tab: App.js -->
     import React, { useState, useCallback } from "react";